 To me, these lyrics raise spirits and the music is beautifully soothing.
 What does the song mean to you?
 What expressive elements will you use to enhance the impact of your performance?
 The Skoove app provides opportunities for you to practice each hand on its own.
 This means you can ensure that the left hand is beautiful too.

 Complimentary ways to learn

-Reading music is a hugely valuable skill which is well complimented by learning to play by ear and to improvise.
+Piano note practice is a hugely valuable skill which is well complemented by learning to play by ear and to improvise.
 Explore these too, as part of your musical journey to become a rounded pianist.
-This article is a great place to start, Play by ear.
+This article is a great place to start, play by ear.